Disclaimer: I own neither GOT/ASOIAF nor Harry Potter.

 He didn't.
 It had completely slipped his mind.
 He had been so focused on getting to the Kingswood that he had forgotten.
 "I can't now," he told her, "but later I'll come find you and then we'll go pick your favorite flowers and have us a proper sword fight, alright?"
 Despite his many duties and responsibilities, he always made time for Myrcella.
 Always.

 She nodded happily, but didn't leave until coaxing another promise out of him.
+Ser Arys followed her, a white giant as solid and dependable as the oak of his House's sigil, according to Lord Jon.

 "You brought down that stag yourself?"
 Ser Aron asked.